top of page

 Smiling boy in white shirt writing at a desk, surrounded by classmates in a bright classroom.

-Naturally, because I teach English, I was secretly hoping she’d love the subject just as much as I do.
-I wanted her to feel confident when analysing a poem, or enjoy writing stories without worrying about every full stop.
+As an English teacher, I secretly hoped she’d love the subject as much as I do.
+I wanted her to feel confident when analysing a poem or enjoy writing stories without worrying about every full stop.

 But I knew it wouldn’t all happen overnight.

-The truth is, even when you know the curriculum inside out, watching your own child navigate that shift into secondary school is a different experience altogether.
-You realise pretty quickly that it’s less about whether they’re academically "ready" and more about helping them adapt, bit by bit.
+The truth is, even when you know the curriculum inside out, watching your own child navigate that shift into secondary school is a different experience.
+It's less about whether they’re academically "ready" and more about helping them adapt, bit by bit.

 It’s a big change, after all.
-Suddenly, they're moving from being the oldest at primary to the youngest in a new environment.
+Moving from being the oldest at primary to the youngest in a new environment is daunting.
 There'll be new teachers, unfamiliar faces, different teaching methods and a whole host of new challenges.

-With all these shifts, it's completely understandable to pause and think, "Is my child ready?"
+With these shifts, it's understandable to pause and think, "Is my child ready?"

-First off, don't worry - Year 7 is specifically designed as a transitional year.
-It isn't about your child getting everything perfect right from the start; it’s about helping them adjust comfortably to secondary school life.
+First off, don't worry.
+Year 7 is specifically designed as a transitional year.
+It isn't about your child getting everything perfect from the start; it’s about helping them adjust comfortably to secondary school life.

 Free Year 7 English guide.
 Cover shows a student in uniform at a desk.
 Text: "How to Help Your Child with Year 7 English."